 Implications of revised threshold

-Managing the lake at the proposed threshold (0.75 m below the current threshold) will continue the deterioration of site values at Loch McNess (Table 6).
+The unique hydrogeology of this system that once sustained stable water levels, high inflow and low nutrient levels has been compromised.
+Without the re-establishment of these hydrogeological drivers, the risk of eutrophication is likely to increase as the lake transitions away from a system that is well flushed from high inflow to one of shallower nutrient enriched waters.
+Despite representing an improvement on the current state (2018) state, managing the lake at the proposed threshold (0.75 m below the current threshold) will not reverse the deterioration of site values at Loch McNess (Table 6).
+The proposed threshold will ensure conditions similar to the 2011/season recorded by Kretschmer and Kelsey (2016) whereby less than one-third of the lake area was inundated with shallow, turbid water.
 Coverage of large areas of once inundated lakebed will continue, open water above metaphyton will become shallower, nutrient levels may stay elevated and important habitats for Rakali may be lost.

 The characteristic stable water levels have been severely disrupted by a changing hydrological regime, and the proposed threshold will not manage surface water at a sufficient level to return to this state.
-Altered ecological processes have caused shifts in nutrient levels and the composition of macroinvertebrate assemblages.
+Altered ecological processes have already caused shifts in nutrient levels and the composition of macroinvertebrate assemblages.
+Under the proposed changes to abstraction, it is unlikely that the macroinvertebrate community will return to compositions similar to pre-2008.
 Again, these features of Loch McNess are unlikely to return to normal given the proposed lowering of threshold levels.
-Reduced groundwater abstractions coupled with restoration of a hydrological barrier on the western/southern boundary of the wetland may prevent projected losses of ecological and recreational values.